 Chase Ultimate Rewards never expire as long as you have a credit card with Chase that offers them.
 Cards that earn Ultimate Rewards include the Chase Sapphire Preferred, Sapphire Reserve, and Ink Business Preferred.
 If you cancel your card and there are still points in that account, you will lose those points.
 There are ways to avoid this though!

 Your first option is to transfer those points to another card.
 Let’s say you don’t want your Ink Business Preferred anymore.
 First, you would transfer those points into your Sapphire Preferred or Reserve card, assuming you have one.
-After you move your points to another account you can cancel your card or better yet downgrade to a no annual fee card like the Ink Business Unlimited.
+After you move your points to another account you can cancel your card or better yet downgrade to a no-annual-fee card like the Ink Business Unlimited.
 Another option is to transfer your points to your spouse’s Ultimate Reward account before canceling your card.
-You also have the option to transfer the points into a cashback earning Chase card like the Chase Freedom Unlimited Credit Card but if you do this you won’t have the ability to transfer your points to hotel and airline partners.
-They would be best used towards straight cashback.
+You also have the option to transfer the points into a cashback-earning Chase card like the Chase Freedom Unlimited Credit Card but if you do this you won’t have the ability to transfer your points to hotel and airline partners.
 Alternatively, you can transfer the points to Hyatt or United before you cancel, to keep some sort of points/miles.

 American Express Membership Rewards never expire as long as you have at least one of their cards that earn Membership Rewards.
 If you have a high annual fee card like the American Express Gold Credit Card or the American Express Platinum Credit Card, you can always open a lower fee card and keep those points.
-The American Express EveryDay Credit Card has no annual fee and you still earn Membership Rewards with it so it makes a perfect downgrade card.
+The American Express Green Card has a lower annual fee and you still earn Membership Rewards with it so it makes a perfect downgrade card.
 Just make sure both cards are linked to the same Membership Rewards account.
-You can also transfer your points to a spouse if you’d like to cancel your card but keep the points.
-Another option is to transfer those cards to an airline partner before canceling.
+Another option is to transfer those cards to an airline or hotel partner before canceling.

 Citi ThankYou Points don’t expire as long as you have a card that earns ThankYou Points.
 Are we seeing a theme here?
 They do allow you 60 days to use those points if you cancel their card.